Getting there and away

 Siem Reap (sleeper) departs at 20:30, takes 25 hours, costs US$50

 Bangkok VIP Bus

-Any guesthouse or travel agency can sell you a ticket on the overnight VIP bus to Bangkok.
+Any guesthouse or travel agency can sell you a ticket on the overnight VIP bus or sleeper to Bangkok.
 The bus is quite comfortable with air-con, reclining seats, movies and WiFi, and the price includes a stop for supper.
-You'll be picked up at your guesthouse around 17:00, change buses at the border, then arrive in Bangkok around 06:00 the next morning.
-The price is 750 to 800 baht, depending on where you want to be dropped off (Khao San Road, Morchit bus station, or the airport).
+You'll be picked up at your guesthouse around 17:00, departure is at 18:00, a change buses at the border and you arrive in Bangkok around 06:00 the next morning.
+Agency price:

 Minibuses to Vang Vieng

 Book a seat for the minivan to Vang Vieng through your guesthouse or a travel agency.
 The ticket includes pick-up from your guesthouse.
 Departs at 10:00, 14:00, takes 3 hours and costs 60,000 kip.
 Travelling to Vang Vieng by minivan is an hour faster than the bus but it can be quite cramped.

 The early 1990s marked a new era for Laos as its borders were opened both to trade and tourism.
 The Lao-Thai Friendship Bridge — Mittaphab Bridge in Lao — was built in 1994, courtesy of the Australian government ...
 Read more.